TR4V0LT4/override/level06/walktrough.md

 <h1 align="center"> LEVEL 6 </h1>

 ## 🔍 Analysis of Decompiled [level6](./pseudo.c)

-**Purpose:** Complete, step‑by‑step explanation of the vulnerability in the provided `auth()` / `main()` code, how it can be exploited, and a reproducible exploitation procedure.
-This file focuses on *the logic vulnerability* (not a memory corruption bug) and how to compute a valid serial to get a shell.

----
+The program implements a **custom authentication hash**: it computes a numeric value from the supplied login string and compares it to the supplied serial.

 ## 1. TL;DR

-* The program implements a **custom authentication hash**: it computes a numeric value from the supplied login string and compares it to the supplied serial.
+**The vulnerability** exists in a function that reads user input into a fixed-size buffer without bounds checking:

 * There is **no buffer overflow** or direct memory corruption in `auth()` — the flaw is *design/logic*: the serial is fully determined by the login so it can be generated offline.
 * The program uses `ptrace(PTRACE_TRACEME)` to detect debuggers and rejects traced runs; run the program normally (or bypass the check) during exploitation.
 * Exploitation is trivial: **reimplement the algorithm** (script provided) and compute the correct serial, then supply the login + computed serial to get `system("/bin/sh")`.

----

 ## 2. Relevant code (decompiled highlights)